cap-js/docs/java/cds-data.md

 ```

 Annotations are by default propagated along projections or from types to (flattened) elements using that type.
-This can create unexpected behaviour when renaming Java interfaces or attributes, especially when using (structured) types.
+This can create unexpected behaviour, especially when setting Java names for (structured) types.

-Therefore an alternative annotation `@cds.java.this.name` can be used as well.
+In these situations the annotation `@cds.java.this.name` should be used instead.
-This annotation is not propagated and therefore only applies at exactly the CDS definition where it was originally placed.
+This annotation is not propagated and therefore only applies at exactly the CDS definition where it is placed.

 See the following example: